EpiForeSITE/facilityepimath/README.md

-A function `mgf(x,deriv)` that is the moment-generating function (and its derivatives) of the distribution for which the time-of-stay-dependent removal rate `h(t)` is the hazard function.
+A function `mgf(x,deriv)` that is the moment-generating function (and its derivatives) of the distribution for which the time-of-stay-dependent removal rate $h(t)$ is the hazard function.
 This is the length of stay distribution when the state-dependent removal rates $\omega$ are zero.